gft-academy-pl/gcp-data-analysis-with-bigquery/04-dataprep.md

  ```

 #### Convert _year_ datatype to Integer.
-Similar problem occurs for _year_ column - Dataprep recognized this column as Date/Time, but in BigQuery the column has Integer datatype.
-Provide one more step to convert _year_ column - follow the same step to above.
+Similar problem occurs for _year_ column - Dataprep recognized this column as Date/Time, but in BigQuery the same column is an Integer.
+Provide one more step to convert _year_ column accordingly - follow above steps.

 Script version:
  ```